camilavcoutinho/Code_Challenge_i18n/docs/README.md

   - Create a new commit for each task reflecting the changes made.

   ### First task
-  - Update the translations for these strings in the English file:
+  - Update the translations for these strings in the English file in the `/messages/` folder:

   ```
     "admin/instore.search-configuration.new-search": "Please try another search",